katywarr/blobble-life/README.md

 eat the good stuff and leave the bad stuff.

 * smelling blobble - able to 'smell' food in each direction.
 A smelling blobble should learn to move towards good food.
+The blobble can smell food up to 5 steps away, but food closer smells stronger.
+The blobble cannot smell the food it's on top of.
+In the current implementation, blobble just smells all food on a single range of food smelliness - where food with little nutrition is negative on the scale.
+Future implementations might have different types of smell.

 ## AI Gym Environment